ChrisK-0/wordpress/wp-content/plugins/change-wp-admin-login/readme.txt

 == New Feature ==

+Add redirect custom field:

-Automatic redirect to homepage when someone tries to access the wp-login.php page or the wp-admin directory while not logged in.
+When someone tries to access the wp-login.php page or the wp-admin directory while not logged in will be redirect to the page that you defined on the redirect custom field.

+If you leave the redirect field empty the plugin will add a redirect to the homepage.

+== How to use the plugin ==

+Step 1: Add new login URL

+Step 2: Add redirect URL

 == Installation ==